yanganto/relayer-game/README.md

 Evil                           H                    L
 Challenger                     1                    0
 ```
-Such that, based on `sample function`, the next sampling block will be between the *position 1* and *position 2*.
+Such that, based on `sampling function`, the next sampling block will be between the *position 1* and *position 2*.
 ```
              G=================2==========3=========1===>
 Evil                           H                    L